Dear Eastern Elementary Families:

 The start of the school year is here!

-All K-5 students will be dropped off at door 23 by the elementary gym.
+We will continue to have all K-5 students dropped off at door 23 by the elementary gym.
 No exceptions unless prior arrangements are made.
 Pick up will be conducted in “flights” at different times like last year.
 We ask that all parents stay in their car and create a line just like we did last school year.
-This process was found to be safer, quicker, and overall more efficient than what we previously did.

 I would like to encourage all families to connect to the Seesaw Learning program that our school will once again be using.
 This “app” provides a way for your child’s teacher to communicate with you as well as post pictures of activities taking place throughout the school year.
 I will also be using this program to send school wide messages when information needs to be distributed to families.
 This program is super easy to use, can be a way for you to help monitor your child's progress, and see many of the great things taking place at Eastern Elementary.

-Lastly, our District is going to be offering an after school learning program beginning later in the fall.
+Lastly, our District will continue offering an after school learning program beginning later in the fall.
 This program will be used to help students who may need extra support to master their grade level reading and mathematics expectations.
 More information will be given about this program in the coming weeks.

 Matthew E. Hines